 Where did my life go?
 How to have a social life with a baby

-Research conducted shows that 52% of new parents felt both lonely and socially isolated.
-Lets look at some ways new fathers can avoid social isolation with a newborn.
+Research shows that over half of first-time parents felt lonely and socially isolated.
+Let’s look at some ways new fathers can avoid social isolation with a newborn.

-We’re sure that everybody has told you that once you have a baby your social life is all over.
+We’re sure everybody has told you that once you have a baby, your social life is over.
 Without a doubt, your life will change in many ways.
 For instance, you will never again know the experience of sleeping in.
-In fact, for the first twelve months you won’t even know what it’s like to sleep for a couple of hours in a row!
+In fact, for the first twelve months, you won’t even know what it’s like to sleep for a couple of hours in a row!
 You will also never be able to watch another three-hour movie uninterrupted again.
 Forget about watching Scarface, Goodfellas, Heat or any of the Lord of the Rings movies again.
 The only thing you’ll be able to watch uninterrupted in their entirety are TV ads.

 In short, things will be changing in a big way.

 Research conducted by Action for Children shows that 52% of new parents felt both lonely and socially isolated.
-This happens for many different reasons but most notably this feeling of isolation arises over a drastic shift from a previous life to one we haven’t become accustomed to yet.
-The reality of it is, for the first month or two, with a newborn in the house, neither you or your partner will be getting out much.
-You’ll be getting to know your baby and your baby will be getting to know you.
+This happens for many reasons, but most notably, this feeling of isolation arises over a drastic shift from a previous life to one we haven’t become accustomed to yet.
+The reality is, with a newborn in the house for the first month or two, neither you nor your partner will be getting out much.
+You’ll get to know your baby, and your baby will get to know you.
 These new roles take some getting used to and will take time… lots of time.
-Let us rephrase that… it will take ALL THE TIME.

-This is where your new life and old life clash.
+Getting out and about and seeing your mates is important for your mental fitness.
+Now, you’re going to have to readjust your expectations a little.
+In the old, pre-baby days, receiving a text message from a mate to see if you wanted to meet up would be something you could do quite easily.
+Now, you will likely need more notice and more planning.
+This is where your old life and new life clash.
 But just because you’re now the co-owner of a little person, that doesn’t mean you can never leave the house again.
 There is a middle ground.

 Tips to avoid social isolation with a newborn